E314c/belaterwasthere/NOTES.md

 This portion of code is interesting, as it uses `Function.prototype.toString()` to get the string representation of a function.
 It could be just checking to see if the previous function (`_0x29532a`) had been run (and thus attached the refernce to `this`), but this regex will also fail if the source could has been prettified and newline characters have been added to the function.

+### Inifinte loop techinques
+- a common infinite loop technique i'm seeing is to have a `for` loop where the condition is that `x < array.length`, but in each iteration it will push to the array and increment x, so the result is the same at each iteration until the array cannot allocate more.

 ### MISC
 - Requires jQuery is present in the document
+- Has a portion to detect if `atob` is present on the global context and add it if not
+  - `atob` is not present in `NodeJs`
+    - but this script is not designed to run in NodeJs
+  - Suspect it's the use of am exploit bundler
+- There are many process trapping mechanisms: infinite loops, infinite recursion, etc
+  - I've yet to figure out under what circumstances these are triggered, as I've been seeing them in my control runs of the script in a browser environment, but they obviously did not occur when the original sript run